53 Great Gifts For a Tennis Player

 Energy gel

 Players traditionally munched on a banana between changeovers, but science has evolved and now a new range of energy gels are being used at both the professional and club level.
 They can contain a dizzying array of supplements to energize and maintain your performance.
-Can be taken on their own, but many people like to consume with drink.
+They can be taken on their own, but many people like to consume with drink.

 Water bottle